truillet/upssitech/SRI/3A/HMI_Perspectives/README.md

-# HMI Project
+# HMI-English Project

-## Project - Overlapping Perspectives
+## Overlapping Perspectives
 This training class is done in collaboration with the English teacher.
-The objective is both to stimulate discussion and to experiment with peer review through a "call for papers" to which the students must answer.
+The objective is both to stimulate discussion and to experiment with peer review through a *"call for proposal*" to which students must answer.

-This course will divide as follows (see [moodle](https://moodle.utoulouse.fr/course/view.php?id=5011) for further information:
+This course is divided as follows (see [moodle](https://moodle.utoulouse.fr/course/view.php?id=5011) for further information):
 * **Class 1**:
   * Discover and analyse a **Call For Proposal** (CFP).
 Build up the team